 - A phone or electronic device for your telemedicine appointment

 It’s just $105 for a New Patient Medical Marijuana evaluation!

 You’ll also receive lifetime marijuana-related support from us.
 If you’re a newer patient, it’s a great opportunity to follow up with a knowledgeable provider.

-If you’re renewing, we charge $95 for renewal appointments in Virginia.
+If you’re renewing, we charge $95 for renewal appointments in West Virginia.

 If you have proof of limited income (such as SNAP, Medicaid, or unemployment benefits, let us know!
 Email us at email@example.com) and we’ll try to work with you on the price.